alex-free/tonyhax/readme.md

 A: Yes, International automatically detects protected games and applies a bypass to enable play.
 Each game is supported on a game by game basis, and there is a [list](anti-piracy-bypass.md#protected-games-support).
 If you know of a protected game that isn't on the list, or isn't working in some situation, please open an [anti-piracy issue](https://github.com/alex-free/tonyhax/issues/new?assignees=&labels=antipiracy&projects=&template=antipiracy-issue.md&title=) and tell me all about it.

 ### Q: Can I Use International To Play LibCrypt protected games?
-A: Yes, but currently you must rip the disc image, patch it with the [LibCrypt Patcher](https://alex-free.github.io/libcrypt-patcher), and burn it to a CD-R Real LibCrypt discs may still trip non-stealth mod-chip detection.
+A: Yes, but currently you must rip the disc image, patch it with the [LibCrypt Patcher](https://alex-free.github.io/libcrypt-patcher), and burn it to a CD-R. Real LibCrypt discs may still trip non-stealth mod-chip detection.

 ### Q: Can I Use International To Play EDC protected games?
 A: Yes, but currently you must burn the disc image in a [specific way](anti-piracy-bypass.md#edc).